 |May 26||Captain Lawson was promoted to major.|

 The 55th Virginia was commanded at Gettysburg by Colonel William S. Christian.
 It brought 268 men to the field and lost 12% casualties.
-It was on the left flank of Pickett’s Charge on July 3 and was one of the first regiments to break.
+The regiment was on the left flank of Pickett’s Charge on July 3 and was one of the first regiments to break.

-The regiment lost 74 men captured.
+The regiment lost 74 men captured, including Colonel Christian.
 Sargent Charles M. Holton of the 7th Michigan Cavalry Regiment captured the colors.
 When the regiment returned to Virginia soil it numbered around 130 men under the command of Major Charles N. Lawson.

 Mine Run Campaign